kdaeve/cse15l-lab-reports/Lab1 Report.md

 University provides specific course accounts for students.
 For this step, we'll use a command which calls <strong>ssh</strong>

 For Windows:
 Before we get started, you need to install OpenSSH to connect your server or other computers.
-To install OpenSSH, please visit [Microsoft Documentation website](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) and following this instruction to install it.
+To install OpenSSH, please visit [Microsoft Documentation website](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) and follow this instruction to install it.

   For macOS/Linux:
-  Since these operate system is Unix based operating systems, they have ssh integration built in, so you don't need to do any extra steps.
+  Since macOS and Linux are Unix-based operating systems, they have ssh integration built-in, so you don't need to do any extra steps.

   Check your own course-specific account for CSE15L：
   [Click me to get your account](https://sdacs.ucsd.edu/~icc/index.php)

-  First, open your terminal in VS Code and input a command like this then replace the Mosaic part by the letters with your own account.
+  First, open your terminal in VS Code and input command like this.
+  Replacing the Mosaic part with the letters with your account.
   ![Image](https://github.com/TSLAX/CSE15L-Lab/blob/main/images/Snipaste_2022-01-13_02-39-09.png)
   ![Image](https://github.com/TSLAX/CSE15L-Lab/blob/main/images/Snipaste_2022-01-13_02-42-39.png)

-  Enter your password and logged in you will see something like this:
+  Enter your password and login you will see something like this:
   ![Image](https://github.com/TSLAX/CSE15L-Lab/blob/main/images/Snipaste_2022-01-13_03-06-18.png)

   Now, you have successfully connected to your remote server.

 ## <strong>Step 3: Trying Some Commands</strong><br/>